CarKept

 Common MOT failure reasons for the TOYOTA HI-ACE

-The most common reason the TOYOTA HI-ACE fails its MOT is lamps, reflectors and electrical equipment — present in 56.5% of failed tests, most often logged as "not working".
+The most common reason the TOYOTA HI-ACE fails its MOT is suspension — present in 61.9% of failed tests, most often logged as "Prescribed area excessively corroded significantly reducing structural strength".

 Top MOT failure categories for the TOYOTA HI-ACE